 We choose performance metrics and establish performance goals that are intended to further our long-term strategic objectives.
 The Committee believes that a significant portion of our executives' compensation should be subject to the achievement of performance goals that are objectively measurable and that represent aggressive performance standards that are reasonably attainable, and that any performance goals are based on easily understood metrics intended to drive shareholder value creation.
-Each year, the Committee selects the financial performance metrics and goals for the performance-based compensation programs and, to avoid distorted performance goals, approves adjustments to the calculation of those goals, which adjustments generally are pre-approved.
+Each year, the Committee selects the financial performance goals, approves adjustments to the calculation of those goals, which adjustments generally are pre-approved.
 Each year, the Committee also establishes qualitative factors and weightings for the annual incentive plan, with multiple pre-established objectives for the Committee to assess when evaluating management's performance.

-The Committee believes this process results in performance goals that are challenging, yet realistic, and that will not encourage senior executives to engage in overly risky business activities to achieve unattainable goals or overcome lower results caused by unforeseen events.
+goals that are challenging, yet realistic, and that will not encourage senior executives to engage in overly risky business activities to achieve unattainable goals or overcome lower results caused by unforeseen events.